pqina/snippy/snippy/readme.txt

 Yes, you can select JS and CSS files to be added to a bit, Snippy will automatically load the files when the shortcode is used on a page.

+Please note that your server might prevent uploading files with a .js or .css extension.
+If that's the case you have to alter the server security settings to allow uploading of these files.

 = How do I define placeholders =